Providing for your pet in your Will – is your pet property?

 In this Family Law case, ‘mum’ and ‘dad’ each sought orders for possession of Roxy.
 Roxy is an 8-year-old Spoodle.

 Now, you may cry when you hear this.
 But Roxy is old.
-Roxy had such limited value so as not even to appear in the list of assets to be divided.
+Roxy had such limited value so as not even appear in the list of assets to be divided.

 ‘Mum’ purchased Roxy.
 This is for the husband’s daughter from a previous relationship.
 But ‘mum’ remained the registered owner of Roxy.